Pohang is a port city in South Korea's North Gyeongsang province, with population around 520,000, ranking it country's 22nd largest

-The city of Pohang is the terminus for several ferry routes that serve the adjacent Sea of Japan, including the major tourist route for Liancourt Rocks and Ulleung Island.
-It is also the northern terminus of Donghae Nambu Line to Busan.
-Pohang homes POSCO (Pohang Steel Company), one of the world's biggest steel producers and host of related industries.
+Port Pohang (locode KRKPO) is the main seaport in Daegu-Gyeongbuk Region.
+The city is divided into 2 wards - Nam-gu (southern) and Buk-gu (northern).
+Pohang is the terminus for several ferry routes serving the cargo and passenger shipping traffic in Japan Sea.
+The main tourist route includes Liancourt Rocks and Ulleung Island.
+Pohang is also the northern terminus of Donghae Nambu Line (railway line to Busan).
+POSCO (Pohang Steel Company) is one of the world's biggest steel production companies.

 - Homigot, a point of land sticking out into East Sea, lies to the east of urban Pohang, Daebo-myeon.
 Homigot is among the easternmost points on Korean peninsula and serves every year as the gathering site for thousands to greet the first sunrise of the New Year in Korea.
 The beach is also home to the sculpture 'Hands of Harmony'.

 - Bogyeongsa is an important Buddhist temple nestled in a steep valley at the foot of 710-metre Mount Naeyeon in Songna-myeon, a region in Pohang's extreme northern part.
 Close by, in the same mountain valley, is Yeonsan Waterfall.
 Hiking trails lead from the temple up in the mountains.
 Bogyeongsa has several mountain hermitages.

 - Oeosa temple lies inside the mountains south of a coastal plain formed by Naengcheon River.
 It is situated at the foot of 481-m high Mt Unjae (Daesong-myeon valley).